AdsPower Alternative: When Browser Profiles Aren't Enough for Mobile

 This article is for the second group.

-If your workflow is mobile-first, the real decision is not AdsPower versus another browser brand.
+In mobile-first workflows, the real comparison is not AdsPower versus another browser brand.
 It is browser profiles versus mobile device infrastructure.
 That architectural gap explains why many teams outgrow browser-first tools once they start operating at scale in native apps.

 What AdsPower is good at

 AdsPower is an antidetect browser designed to isolate browser profiles.
-It helps operators create separate browser environments so websites do not easily connect accounts through the same browser fingerprint.
+It creates separate browser environments so websites do not easily connect accounts through the same browser fingerprint.

 - web-based ad accounts,